calmeel/osu-taiko-pp-record-history/README.md

 #### 1️⃣ Before 2020-09-16 (ppv2 era)

-- SR is calculated using `osu-trainer`, which implements the legacy ppv2 SR formula.
+- SR is calculated using `osu-trainer`, which imitates the legacy ppv2 SR formula.
+- Please note that this calculation formula may not be accurate.

 #### 2️⃣ On and after 2020-09-16 (ppv3 era and later)

 - SR is calculated using the **official osu!lazer SR formulas**
-- The formulas are taken from period-accurate branches of the osu!lazer codebase
+- The formulas are taken from period-accurate branches of the `osu!lazer codebase`
 - Calculations are performed via `osu-tools / PerformanceCalculator`

 Relevant repositories: